'Oppenheimer' leading Golden Globes with wins for Murphy, Downey Jr. and Nolan

 The final season of “Succession” came in the lead TV nominee, and rapidly picked up a pair of awards.
 Matt MacFadyen won for best supporting actor and Kieran Culkin took best actor.
 He wryly relished the win over Pedro Pascal ("The Last of Us.")
 “Suck it, Pedro,” said Culkin, grinning.

-Ali Wong and Steven Yeun both won for their performances in “Beef.”
+“Beef" won three awards: best limited series as well as acting awards for Ali Wong and Steven Yeun.

-Jeremy Allen White won for the second time for “The Bear,” but this time he had company.
+Hulu's “The Bear” also came away with a trio of awards, including best comedy series.
+Jeremy Allen White won for the second time, but this time he had company.
 Ayo Edebiri won her first Globe for her leading performance in the Hulu show's second season.
 She thanked the assistants of her agents and managers.

+“To the people who answer my emails, you’re the real ones,” said Edebiri.

+The Globes also added a new stand-up special award.
+That went, surprisingly, to Ricky Gervais, who didn’t attend the show he so often hosted.
+Some expected Chris Rock to win for “Selective Outrage,” his stand-up response to the Will Smith slap.

 THE GLOBES COMEBACK